oludevops/tyk-sre-assignment/Task2_apiServerHealth/README.md

 # Task 2 — API Server Health Check

-Enhances the existing `/healthz` endpoint to actively probe the Kubernetes API server on every request, so the SRE team always knows whether the tool can successfully communicate with the cluster.

----

-## User Story

-> **As an SRE I want to always know whether this tool can successfully communicate with the configured k8s API server.**
+**As an SRE I want to always know whether this tool can successfully communicate with the configured k8s API server.**

 ---